Techgrounds-Cloud-9/cloud-9-Atalla90/04_Python_1/Python bonus.md

 print(foo**bar)
 ~~~

-Fixed code: The multiplying sign just one * should be used.
+Fixed code: The multiplying sign just one asterisk * should be used.

 ~~~
 foo = 10